-Position the outboard oil seal (7) on the lubricated shaft with the lip positioned as shown in Figure 2.
-Press the oil seal into the bearing housing until the face of the seal is just flush with the machined surface on the bearing housing.
+Position the outboard oil seal (6) in the bearing housing bore with the lip positioned as shown in Figure 2.
+Press the oil seal into the housing until the face is just flush with the machined surface on the housing.

-Press the oil seal (7B) into the bearing cap (19) with the lip positioned as shown in Figure 2.
-Replace the bearing cap O-ring (20) and secure the bearing cap with the hardware (17 and 18).
+Press the oil seal (6) into the bearing cap (19) with the lip positioned as shown in Figure 2.
+Replace the bearing cap gasket (20) and secure the bearing cap with the hardware (17 and 18).
 Be careful not to damage the oil seal lip on the shaft keyway.